hikoworks/hikolang/doc/error_handling.md

 ```

 The expression of the `catch` clause is a comma `,` separated list of errors.
 A
-thrown error matches if the error or sub-error is listed in the `catch`
+thrown error matches if the error is listed in the `catch` expression.
+The
-expression.
-The `catch` clause can also be empty, in which case it will catch
+`catch` clause can also be empty, in which case it will catch any error.
-any error.

 You can exit the `catch` block:
  - using a `throw` statement to rethrow the error possibly with a different